Rugby league in the British Isles: Popularity and team geography

-Due to the increased popularity of rugby league in Yorkshire, Lancashire and Cumbria compared to the rest of the country, the majority of the 36 professional teams to make up the top three tiers are from this area of the country.
-Of the 33 professional British teams, only six are not from the two historical counties (four English, and two Welsh).
-The all of professional clubs in the Super League are based in the North of England except from Catalans Dragons who are based in France.
+Due to the increased popularity of rugby league in Yorkshire, Lancashire, and Cumbria compared to the rest of the country, the majority of the 36 professional teams to make up the top three tiers are from this area of the country.
+Of the 34 professional British teams, only six are not from the two historical counties (five English, and one Welsh).
+All of the professional clubs in the Super League are based in the North of England except from Catalans Dragons who are based in France.
 In the second tier Championship, London Broncos and Toulouse Olympique are the only clubs outside of Northern England.
 Newcastle Thunder despite being from the North of England, are not based in the rugby league heartlands.
-Finally, in the third tier League 1, Coventry Bears, London Skolars, North Wales Crusaders and West Wales Raiders are not from Northern England.
+Finally, in the third tier League 1, Midlands Hurricanes, London Skolars, and North Wales Crusaders are not from Northern England.

 The increased popularity of Rugby League in its heartland of Yorkshire and Lancashire sees the National Conference League primarily operate in the heartlands and the Conference League South operate elsewhere.
 The National Conference League is split into four tiers to reflect its increased competitivity as teams in this league are primarily looking for promotion to the professional structure whereas teams in the Conference League South are usually looking for a greater standard of Rugby League than what exists in the regional league.

 Due to the popularity of Rugby League in the heartlands of Yorkshire and Lancashire, the term "rugby" usually refers to rugby league in those regions whereas "rugby" usually refers to rugby union in the rest of the British Isles.
 Occasionally, in the heartlands, "football" also refers to rugby league however this is rare due to football being the most popular sport in the country.

 In terms of the general public, a 2005 report by MORI Sports Tracker reported that 15% of British over 15s had in interest in rugby league and 12% regularly viewed matches.
 These figures we're down from 20% and 15% respectively in their 1996 report.